Sacerdotal state

 A sacerdotal state is a state whose head is also an ecclesiastical leader designated by a religious body.
-An example of this kind of state is the Vatican City, whose head of state is the pope of the Catholic Church since the eighth century.
-Andorra operates under a semi-sacerdotal system, as one of its co-heads of state is the bishop of Urgell, while the other is the president of France.
-However unlike the Vatican, the co-princes of Andorra are not closely involved in the government.
+An example of this kind of state is the Vatican City: its heads of state, the popes of the Catholic Church, have governed papal lands distinct from secular authority since the establishment of the Papal States in the 8th century AD.
+Andorra operates under a semi-sacerdotal system, as one of its co-heads of state is the bishop of Urgell, while the other is the head of state of France.
+However unlike the Vatican, the co-princes of Andorra are ceremonial and not closely involved in the government.

-In the past it was common for bishops to assume civil as well as clerical power and rule as prince-bishops.
-This was common in the Holy Roman Empire, where three of the seven imperial electors were prince-archbishops (Trier, Mainz and Cologne).
-After the Peace of Westphalia certain prince-bishoprics became bi-confessional and alternated between Catholic bishops and Protestant administrators.
+In the past, bishops commonly assumed temporal as well as spiritual authority and ruled as prince-bishops.
+This occurred, for example, in the Holy Roman Empire, where three of the seven imperial electors were prince-archbishops (those of Trier, Mainz and Cologne).
+After the 1648 Peace of Westphalia certain prince-bishoprics became bi-confessional and alternated between governance by Catholic bishops and by Protestant administrators.